eure/ScrollEdgeControl/README.md

 It supports also disabling pull-to-activate, it would be useful in case of displaying as a loading indicator at bottom of the list.

+The content on this control supports display any view you want.

 ## Showcase

 **Vertical**